 Develop a discussion guide, and then enlist a number of moderately trained individuals to conduct discussions community-wide.
 Ideally you would meet weekly for about four weeks, taking up no more than four major dimensions of the spectrum of urban sprawl solutions practical in your area.

 To win this battle, you will need to make some unlikely friends.
 In some places, central city people have spent so much time railing against the suburbs, they fail to recognize that the inner ring suburbs are definitely their friends when it comes to sprawl.

 You have to educate those inner ring leaders, often, because they haven't considered the fact that they are facing limited reinvestment because the bucks are going into new housing at the fringe.

-The suburban leaders too have focused on the central city as the enemy for too long, so new friend-making is in order.
+The suburban leaders have focused on the central city as the enemy for too long, so they too will have to make new friends.

 Find the most absolutely knowledgeable and persuasive speakers you can locate to talk about the sprawl issue (calling it "unregulated development," "expensive development," "expansion of the urbanized area," or "tax-supported development" if you have to avoid calling it what it really is).

 After you explore a bit, it will be your call about whether you try to make a huge splash with your first event, or whether you need a long, detailed series of early meetings with various sub-groups.
 Take the latter approach if you expect more opposition.